dirkbosman/dirkbosman/README.md

-Hey 👋🏻,
+# My Porfolio

-I am Dirk Bosman, a hybrid react & data developer from South Africa 🇿🇦 residing in Europe 🇪🇺.
+Hey 👋🏻, I am Dirk Bosman, a hybrid react & data developer from South Africa 🇿🇦 residing in Europe 🇪🇺.
 I am interested in, write about and develop (open source) software solutions for and with JavaScript, ReactJs and Python.
 Get in touch with me 📬 on [Twitter](https://twitter.com/dirkjobosman).

 ## ⭐ Profiles
 - [Github](https://github.com/dirkbosman/) / Gitlab